neilmillard/whatrunningwhere/manual.md

 To view the current deployed versions, follow these steps:

-1. Open your web browser and visit the PHP Deployment Application.
+1. Open your web browser and visit the PHP Deployment Application.  <a href="http://localhost:8000/deployments">List Deployment</a>

 2. Click on the "View Current Deployed Versions" link or navigate to the deployment list page.